-Future minimum payments under this lease are as follows:
+Future minimum payments under this lease, to be shared with Doral Academy, are as follows:

 Year

-2015 - 2016 \$ 1,593,750

-2016 - 2017 \$ 1,605,000

 2017 - 2018 \$ 1,605,000

 2018 - 2019 \$ 1,605,000

-2019 - 2020 \$ 1 605 000
+2019 - 2020 \$ 1,605,000

 Contingencies and Concentrations

 The School receives substantially all of its funding from the District under the Florida Education Finance Program (FEFP), which is based in part on a computation of the number of full-time equivalent (FTE) students attending different instructional programs.
 The accuracy of FTE student data submitted by individual schools and used in the FEFP computations is subject to audit by the state and, if found to be in error, could result in refunds to the state or in decreases to future funding allocations.